Valaa-Technologies/valaa-vault/DEVOPS.md

 > producers and consumers and should provide a direction for technical
 > and operational structure as well.

-For example the `kernel` domain provides the essential central Valaa code for developing new Valaa infrastructure software.
+For example the `kernel` domain provides the essential central ValOS code for developing new ValOS infrastructure software.
 Its main producers are the kernel software developers and its consumers are the infrastructure software developers.
 It revolves around developing code as library packages.

-On the other hand the `infrastructure` domain provides Valaa services on various infrastructure platforms.
-Its main producers are the DevOps agents and its consumers are the ValaaSpace users.
+On the other hand the `infrastructure` domain provides ValOS services on various infrastructure platforms.
+Its main producers are the DevOps agents and its consumers are the valospace users.
 It revolves around assembling, configuring and deploying components on live systems.

 #### Of kernel and infrastructure, of software devs and DevOps agents, of roles and tasks, of extremes and continuums, or when an entrepreneur holds too many hats at once and everything transcends into facets of one grand abstraction